 May 27: Cars of the 1950s: Winterthur Museum Opens to the Motoring Public

 Historic Autos Lectures

-On select Saturdays in May, there will be lectures associated with the historic auto displays.
-Keep checking the web site for updated information.
+On select Saturdays in May, there will be lectures associated with the historic auto displays in the Rotunda.

 "Rolls-Royce of America, Inc., and the Automobile Industry of Springfield, Massachusetts"

 May 6, 12:00 pm

 While the story may be largely forgotten, Springfield, Massachusetts, was a major player in the burgeoning motor car industry at the dawn of the age of the automobile.
 Springfield, located on the Connecticut River, was home to some of the earliest pioneers in the industry including Charles and Frank Henry Duryea.
 Perhaps most famously, Rolls-Royce of America set up shop in the heart of the city in 1920, producing over 3,000 Silver Ghosts and Phantom Is until the plant was closed in the early 1930s.
 Gregory Landrey, Dwight and Lorri Lanmon Director of Academic Affairs, Winterthur, discusses automobile manufacturing in Springfield, a story of ambition and global manufacturing resulting in some of the most illustrious motor cars of the era.